Ed & Shelly Ladwig, Lodi WI.

 The key ingredient in creating a great gun dog is:

-Our training program is tailored to the family companion, gun dog.
+Our training program is for the family companion, gun dog.
 We strive to produce dogs that are happy and perform with confidence and enthusiasm.
 Our dogs learn through association, repetition, success, and a clear understanding of what is expected of them.
 We have created a positive environment for your young dog to learn in.
 We show them what we want, then get out of their way, and reward them with flight ready game birds, and lots of them.